Sparsified Block Elimination for Directed Laplacians: Overview

-$\frac{1}{2}\Lt{1}$ is an Eulerian Laplacian which has the same Schur complement of $F$ in $\LL$, i.e., \eq{ \sc{\LL, F} = \frac{1}{2}\sc{\Lt{1}, F }. } Repeating this process gives us a sequence of $\Lt{1}, \Lt{2}, \cdots, \Lt{K}$, which are called the first to the $K$-th partially-block-eliminated Laplacians. $\Lt{k}$ can also be regarded as a partially powered matrix of $\LL$, which uses the powering to obtain better spectral properties.
+We define the first exact partial-block-elimination of $\LL$ by $\Lt{1} = \Ly{\LL}$.
+Then, $\frac{1}{2}\Lt{1}$ is an Eulerian Laplacian which has the same Schur complement of $F$ in $\LL$, i.e., \eq{ \sc{\LL, F} = \frac{1}{2}\sc{\Lt{1}, F }. } The $2$-nd to the $K$-th partially-block-eliminated Laplacians are defining iteratively as $\Lt{2} = \Ly{\Lt{1}}$, $\cdots$, $\Lt{K} = \Ly{\Lt{K-1}}$. $\Lt{k}$ can also be regarded as a partially powered matrix of $\LL$, which uses the powering to obtain better spectral properties.
 Specifically, when we focus on the $(F, F)$ block of $\Lt{k}$, it is easy to see that $\ni{\DD_{FF}\inv\At{k}_{FF}}$ converges at a quadratic rate, where $\At{k}_{FF} = \Lt{k}_{FF} - \DD_{FF}$.
 Formal construction of the $k$-th partially-block-eliminated Laplacians and their properties are deferred to Appendix~\ref{sec:exactPBE}.

 To encounter the increasing density of $\Lt{k}$, sparsification blackboxes in Section~\ref{sec:sparseblkb} are naturally accompanied with the partial block elimination to yield a Schur complement sparsification method (Algorithm~\ref{alg:SparSchur}).
 Our algorithm is essentially a directed variant of the one from~\cite{kyng2016sparsified}.
 A slight difference is that in the last step, we need to fix the degree discrepancies caused by approximating the strongly RCDD matrix by its diagonal.